-Pregnancy is an ideal time to make lifestyle changes to give yourself the best chance of having a problem free pregnancy and having a healthy baby.
+Pregnancy is an ideal time to make lifestyle changes.
+This will give you the best chance of having a problem free pregnancy and having a healthy baby.

 You can take a look at the advice and information on what to do next:

-- as soon as you find out you're pregnant it's important to contact a health professional as the first 12 weeks of your pregnancy are the most important time in your baby’s development
+- as soon as you find out you're pregnant it's important to contact a health professional, the first 12 weeks of your pregnancy are the most important time in your baby’s development.

 Breastfeeding help and support